 My only camera (DSLR cameras are out of my price range at the moment) is the Sony DSCW830.
 It’s 20.1 megapixel and takes great photos for the price.
 The small size allows me to bring it anywhere.
 It even fits in the hip pocket on my hiking backpack.

 I always bring along a JOBY GorillaPod.
 This thing might look silly, but I’ve found it to be really useful.
 It’s tiny.
-So, I can easily throw it in my luggage or hiking backpack.
+So, I can easily throw it in my luggage, hiking backpack, or purse.
 Also, the bendable legs can be wrapped around a tree branch, balanced on a boulder, etc. Remember that it can only handle the weight of a small camera.
+There is also a version for smartphones: JOBY GripTight GorillaPod.

 I use a Patagonia Mini Messenger Bag (12 liters) as my personal item for flights.
 I used to travel with a backpack as my personal item, but it stressed me out to have all of my important items on my back where I couldn’t keep an eye on them.
 It was also kind of a pain to take my backpack off every time I needed my tickets, documents, wallet, phone, etc. There are so many organizational features, including special compartments for electronics.
 I also like that there is a water bottle pocket on the outside of the bag.
 If you want a completely weatherproof bag, I recommend the Patagonia Black Hole Mini Messenger Bag (12 liters), or, the larger version, the Patagonia Black Hole Messenger Bag (24 liters).